NSCs ( VIII and IX Issue )

-If the certificate is encashed after expiry of one year but before the expiry of three years from the date of certificate, an amount equivalent to the face value together with simple interest is payable.
+If the certificate is encashed after expiry of one year but before the expiry of three years from the date of certificate, an amount equivalent to the face value together with simple interest at POSB rate is payable.

 The amount payable after expiry of three years from the date of the certificate (VIII issue) is as under: